evidentlyai/evidently/docs/book/projects/projects_overview.md

 # What is a Project?

 To start using the Evidently web application, you must create at least one Project.

+**Home Page**.
 You can see all your Projects on the home page of the Evidently platform:

 ![](../.gitbook/assets/cloud/projects-min.png)

+**Project Dashboard**.
 A Project helps you organize all data and evaluations for a specific use case.
 Each Project has its own Dashboard and alerting rules.
+Inside the Project, you can also access the results of all experimental evaluations, regression testing, or ongoing online monitoring.

 ![](../.gitbook/assets/cloud/project_dashboard-min.png)

-Inside the Project, you can also access the results of all experimental evaluations, regression testing, or ongoing online monitoring.

-You can organize Projects in a way that suits your workflow: for example, by creating separate Projects for the experimental and production phases, individual Projects for each ML model, or different components of an LLM-based application.
+You can organize Projects in a way that suits your workflow, for example, by creating separate Projects for the experimental and production phases, each ML model, or different components of an LLM-based application.
 Alternatively, you can group the results within a single Project, using Tags (such as model version, A/B test status, or other dimensions) to differentiate between evaluation results on the Dashboard.

 Once you create a Project, it gets a unique ID.
 You can then connect via the Python API or through the UI to send data, edit the Dashboard, and manage the Project.